-D. NOTES PAYABLE - Continued
+E. NOTES PAYABLE - Continued

 On April 30, 2020, the School received funding from the Paycheck Protection Program ("PPP") loan in the amount of \$905,000 which it applied for in response to the economic impact from the COVID-19 pandemic (see Note N).
-The loan is subject to forgiveness if it is utilized for expenditures such as certain payroll, rent, and utility costs.
-No principal payments are due until November 2020 at which point the School will begin making regular monthly payments of approximately \$50,930 over a 24-month period.
-Interest accrues at a fixed rate of 1%.
-It is the School's intent to utilize the loan proceeds for purposes that qualify the loan for forgiveness and management expects the loan to ultimately be forgiven.
-The balance of the note payable at June 30, 2020 was \$905,000.
+The loan was subject to forgiveness if utilized for expenditures such as certain payroll, rent, and utility costs.
+The loan was forgiven during fiscal year 2021.